f5devcentral/ForcesFor/docs/class1/exercise2.rst

 |intro005|

-* You can verify that the deplyoment has been deleted propper by either check it within the "run pipeline" in GitLab or whether the partition called "Web-Prod" has been deleted.
+* You can verify that the deployment has been deleted proper by either check it within the "run pipeline" in GitLab or whether the partition called "Web-Prod" has been deleted.

 |intro007|